nelliugj/Cybersecurity-projects-and-files/README.md

 you should see something like this for filebeat:
-/tree/main/images/filebeatOK.jpg "Filebeat OK"
+![alt text] (https://github.com/nelliugj/ELK-stack-deployment/tree/main/images/filebeatOK.jpg "Filebeat OK")

-you should see something like this for metricbeat: tree/main/images/metricbeatOK.jpg "Metricbeat OK"
+you should see something like this for metricbeat:
+![alt text] (https://github.com/nelliugj/ELK-stack-deployment/tree/main/images/metricbeatOK.jpg "Metricbeat OK")